silvai/sparse-architecture/README.md

 # sparse-architecture

-To run:
+To run from Command line:\n
-  synthData.py      to generate data for inputs and outputs
+  python synthData.py      to generate data for inputs and outputs

-  autoencoder.py    to show loss values and difference between A and A_hat
+  python autoencoder.py    to show loss values and difference between A and A_hat using linear algebra and the identity matrix.